Frankenstein (2011 play): Plot

 Victor tracks the Creature to the Alps and confronts him.
 The Creature asks Victor to create a female mate for him, promising in return to leave humanity alone; the Creature also threatens to destroy Victor's life if he refuses.
 Left with little choice and intrigued by the challenge, Victor agrees.
 He moves to Scotland and, in a matter of months, creates a "bride" for the Creature.
 When the Creature comes to claim her, however, Victor refuses to give her to him, aghast at the possibility of their creating a race of monsters.
 He destroys the female and the Creature disappears into the night, swearing revenge.

 Victor returns to Geneva and marries Elizabeth.
 On their wedding night, he confesses what he has done, and promises that he will put an end to the situation that night.
 He leaves the room intent on destroying the Creature, but the Creature appears in their bridal suite and rapes and murders Elizabeth.
 Victor bursts into the room with a gun, but can't bring himself to shoot, and the Creature escapes.
-Victor attempts to bring Elizabeth back to life, but his father stops him, ordering him to be taken away.
+Victor insists that he can bring Elizabeth back to life, but his father stops him, ordering him to be taken away.

 Victor pursues the Creature to the Arctic Circle, where he collapses, frostbitten and exhausted.
 The Creature comes to see what has happened to Victor and, thinking he has died, begs his forgiveness.
 He gives Victor seal meat and pours wine into his mouth to revive him, and tells his creator he loves him.
 Victor admits he does not know how to love, and insists in continuing his hate-driven pursuit of the Creature.
 Both resigned to their fate, the Creature leads Victor on into the fog.